NFIBrokerage/spear/guides/streams.md

 not be mentioned otherwise in this documentation unless specifically called a "gRPC stream".

-#### EventStore streams
+#### EventStoreDB streams

-EventStore streams are append-only collections of events ordered by the timestamp of each event's commit (or commit preparation).
+EventStoreDB streams are append-only collections of events ordered by the timestamp of each event's commit (or commit preparation).
 Streams can be read forwards or backwards and from any revision (a fancy way of saying "position in a stream").

-EventStore streams will be referred to in this documentation as EventStore streams, or simply "streams" where contextually appropriate.
+EventStoreDB streams will be referred to in this documentation as EventStoreDB streams, or simply "streams" where contextually appropriate.

 #### Elixir Streams

-Elixir `Stream`s are conceptually different than both gRPC/HTTP2 streams and EventStore streams.
+Elixir `Stream`s are conceptually different than both gRPC/HTTP2 streams and EventStoreDB streams.
 Elixir `Stream`s differ as well from lazy enumerables in other languages like Haskell due to the lack of a "thunk" built-in.
 `Stream`s are simply formulas for producing enumerable collections such as `List`s.